syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 ## How to

-### Cancel Editing
+### Cancel editing

 You can use the `SfDataGrid.CurrentCellBeginEdit` event to cancel the editing operation for the corresponding cell.
-The below code example shows how to cancel the editing operation using the `SfDataGrid.CurrentCellBeginEdit` event.
+The following code example shows how to cancel the editing operation using the `SfDataGrid.CurrentCellBeginEdit` event.

 {% highlight c# %}
 this.dataGrid.CurrentCellBeginEdit += DataGrid_CurrentCellBeginEdit;